fhumbertodf/dicionario/Textos5.md

-## 201 I Want to Dye my Hair Green
+## 201 - I Want to Dye my Hair Green.

 >*Many of my friends have dyed their hair different colors.
 I don't mean normal hair colors like brown or black.